Fabio-Rossi-Hub/IC_Algothon_2023/README.md

 Winning submissions of Imperial College Algothon 2023

 This repository contains the code and data for the challenges we excelled in.
-Our team achieved 1st place in the Qube RT challenge and 2nd place in the BlackRock challenge, winning teh overall Algothon.
+Our team achieved 1st place in the Qube RT challenge and 2nd place in the BlackRock challenge, winning the overall Algothon.

 ## Challenges